Plague From the Sea

 Val checks her shield’s exterior and sees that there is a circular burn mark upon its black metal surface.
 It does not seem to have affected the structural integrity of the shield, but Val becomes concerned that the orange slime could potentially burn through her suit.
 As she ponders what to do, the slime oozes off of the damaged copy machine, melting away some of the plastic buttons as it does so.

 Not long after, Azalea announces to the others that she has unlocked the door.
 She unplugs the cable and her phone before storing them back into her suit pocket.
 She stands before the door and it slides open with a pleasant beep.
-Val follows her as she goes through the door, trailed by Kadeem and Lobo who have just finished dealing with another pair of brown slimes.
+Val follows her as she goes through, trailed by Kadeem and Lobo who have just finished dealing with another pair of brown slimes.
 Behind them, the door slides shut and Azalea activates the security lock with a button on the wall nearby.
 She tells the others that this lock can be easily opened with another press of the button, in case they need to exit quickly.

 Lobo then says that in all the bodies that he’s seen attacked by slimes, they all had chunks of their flesh dissolved or missing.
-He then points out that the scientist’s body is fully intact.
-There isn’t even a smudge on his lab coat.
+He then points out that the scientist’s body is fully intact; there isn’t even a smudge on his lab coat.
 Val then puts the pieces together and realizes what the senior constable is implying.

 Without any more to examine or collect, the team prepares to leave the cold storage area and make their way back out of the building.
 They all agree that using the same formation as before is a good idea.
 The group then pauses when they see what is happening on the other side of the glass door.

 The huge slime seems to be tugging at the ceiling, attempting to consume it.
 Fearing that the building will collapse on them, the party makes their exit.
 They clear the office space quickly, skirting the left wall.
 The slime does not even notice them as it begins eating lighting fixtures and ceiling tiles.
 A gooey branch of the slime column then reaches deep into the ceiling and a loud clanging is heard.
 The clanging is followed by a deafening crack, which shakes the whole building.
-As the team leaves the big room, Val spots pieces of the above floor begin to fall through the hole that the slime column has created.
+As the team leaves the big room, Val briefly looks back and spots pieces of the above floor begin to fall through the hole that the slime column has created.